software-mariodiana/MDXDeviceNotch/README.md

 # MDXDeviceNotch

-MDXDeviceNotch is a lightweight Objective-C utility designed to help iOS developers determine whether the current device has a **notch** (e.g., on iPhone X models and later) or a **physical Home Button** (e.g., on iPhone 8 and earlier).
-The project includes two convenience functions that allow you to easily detect these characteristics in your app, ensuring proper UI layout adjustments depending on the device.
+MDXDeviceNotch is a lightweight Objective-C utility designed to help iOS developers determine whether the current device has a **notch** (e.g., on iPhone X models and later).
+The project includes a convenience function that allows you to easily detect the presence of a notch in your app, ensuring proper UI layout adjustments depending on the device.

 ## Features

 - **Detect device notch**: Determine if the current iOS device has a notch.
-- **Detect Home Button**: Check if the current iOS device has a physical Home Button.
-- **Simple API**: Easily check for either a notch or a Home Button with two functions.
+- **Simple API**: Easily check for a notch or a Home Button with a single function.
 - **Lightweight**: The utility is minimal and focused, designed to integrate seamlessly into any iOS project.

 ## Installation